What are the Networked Media Open Specifications?

 In a departure from our normal process, the AMWA specifications are open to everyone, even while they are works-in-progress, and are hosted on GitHub, a very popular open development platform.
 This means anyone can see our specifications, even as they are taking shape.

-An overview and a more detailed description of the specifications are available on the Presentations and Video Recordings page.
+An overview and a more detailed description of the specifications are available on the Brochures, Presentations & Video Recordings page.

 The specifications are evolving and expanding continuously.
 For up-to-date information, please visit the Open Specifications page.

 Why do we need Open Specifications for Networked Media?

 Media companies are currently planning to purchase IP-based professional media solutions and are faced with an increasing range of non-convergent solutions, particularly for functionality beyond the 'wire-for-wire' replacement for SDI that is specified in SMPTE ST2022.